Data parsing

 Routines for reading simple column data into LookupTable1D are available.
 This is typically used, e.g., when parsing transport coefficients or other types of data requires by a computer simulation.

-Currently, only two types of file reads are supported:
+Currently, three types of file reads are supported:

 1. Read column data, where the user can specify the columns that are parsed into a lookup table.